sonic-net/SONiC/doc/Dump-Utility.md

  Other Errors:
  12) "No Entries found for Table|key_pattern provided.
  13) "Connection Error"
+ 14) "No Keys found after applying the filtering criteria"

  Note: Run the "dump state <feature/module> arg" command with -v option to print these errors any other exceptions thrown to the stdout.
 ```